Jean-Paul Rodrigue (2013), New York:

 - HOV lanes.
 High Occupancy Vehicle (HOV) lanes insure

-that vehicles with 2 or more passengers (buses, vans, carpool, etc.)
+that vehicles with 2 or more passengers (buses, taxis, vans, carpool, etc.)

 have exclusive access to a less congested lane, particularly during